-Upon the Transition Date, the Chief Administrator of the Office and the Office, respectively, shall assume all rights and powers of the former chief administrator of the Independent Police Review Authority and the former Independent Police Review Authority.
+The Chief Administrator of the Office and the Office, respectively, shall assume all rights and powers of the former chief administrator of the Independent Police Review Authority and the former Independent Police Review Authority.
 All books, records, property and funds relating to the former Independent Police Review Authority and such rights and powers are transferred to the Office.
 Without limitation, the Chief Administrator and the Office shall succeed the former Chief Administrator of the Independent Police Review Authority and the Independent Police Review Authority in administering and investigating all pending matters under the jurisdiction of the former Independent Police Review Authority, in addition to new matters within the jurisdiction of the Office pursuant to this Chapter.

-2-78-185 Public policy.

-The public policy of this chapter is to make certain that complaints concerning police misconduct and abuse are resolved fairly and timely.
-All collective bargaining agreements must be in accord with this policy.

-SECTION 4.
+- SECTION 5.
 Delivery of necessary information.
-On or before the Transition Date, the incumbent Chief Administrator of the Independent Police Review Authority shall deliver to the Civilian Office of Police Accountability:

-- (a) A list of all investigations then pending before the Independent Police Review Authority, together with a concise and accurate summary of each such investigation, including its status; and - (b) A list of all complaints received by the Independent Police Review Authority that have not yet resulted in the opening of an investigation; and

-- (c) All documents, records and files in the possession, custody or control of the Independent Police Review Authority; and - (d) Any and all other materials and equipment, including but not limited to, information technology hardware and software, that were used to carry on the operations of the Independent Police Review Authority.

-SECTION 5.
-Sections 2-56-010 and 2-56-030 of the Municipal Code of Chicago are hereby amended by deleting the struck-through text and adding the underscored text, as follows:
+Upon the effective date of this Ordinance, the incumbent Chief Administrator of the Independent Police Review Authority shall deliver to the Civilian Office of Police Accountability: - (a) A list of all investigations then pending before the Independent Police Review Authority, together with a concise and accurate summary of each such investigation, including its status; and - (b) A list of all complaints received by the Independent Police Review Authority that have not yet resulted in the opening of an investigation; and - (c) All documents, records and files in the possession, custody or control of the Independent Police Review Authority; and - (d) Any and all other materials and equipment, including but not limited to, information technology hardware and software, that were used to carry on the operations of the Independent Police Review Authority. - SECTION 6.
+Section 2-56-030 of the Municipal Code of Chicago is hereby amended by adding the underscored text, as follows:

-2-56-010 Establishment - Composition.

-There is hereby established an office of the municipal government to be known as the office of inspector general, which shall include an inspector general and such deputies, assistants and other employees as may be required to implement the powers and duties stated herein.
-The appropriations available to pay for the expenses of the office of inspector general during each fiscal year shall be not less than one-tenth fourteen hundredths of one percent (0.1 0.14%) of the annual appropriation of all funds contained in the annual appropriation ordinance, as adjusted.
-For purposes of this section, "as adjusted" means subtracting, before applying the percentage: (i) all funds for services to sister agencies pursuant to intergovernmental agreement as provided in Section 2-56-030, and (ii) all funds appropriated for pension payments above those amounts set forth in the appropriation ordinance for fiscal year 2014.